 City Hall

-City Hall is open for all to explore from the Clock Tower at the very top to the Auditorium.
-The impressive architecture is on display from the moment you step through the doors.
+City Hall is open for all to explore, from the Clock Tower at the very top to the Auditorium.
+The impressive architecture is displayed from the moment you step through the doors.

 Roma Street Parklands

-Behind Roma Street, Bus and Train Stations, is the Roma Street Parklands, a welcome place to relax amongst nature.
-From lawn areas to gardens of all kinds from around the world, this is the place to get away from it all.
+Behind Roma Street, the Bus and Train Stations, is the Roma Street Parklands, a welcome place to relax amongst nature.
+From lawn areas to gardens of all kinds worldwide, this is where to get away from it all.

 City Botanic Gardens

-At the other end of the city from the Roma Street Parklands is the City Botanic Gardens.
-Here you have grass to lie on or have a picnic under trees over a century old.
+The City Botanic Gardens is at the other end of the city from the Roma Street Parklands.
+Here, you can lie on the grass or enjoy a picnic under over 100-year-old trees.

 It is also home to Old Government House, where you can take tours daily.